 11. Explore the Pearl of Albania – Gjirokaster

 There are so many places to visit in Gjirokaster, with the old bazaar standing out the most.
-The Old Bazaar is an impressive area in Gjirokaster that display a line of Ottoman-styled houses, vintage shops and boutiques, and some really old cafes.
+The Old Bazaar is an impressive area in Gjirokaster that displays a line of Ottoman-styled houses, vintage shops and boutiques, and some really old cafes.

 12. Ride the Ferry Across the Lake Komani